dasnoopy/git-check/README.md

 ```

 **Note 2:**<br />
-When add a new git repo url to the json file, __Current_Commit__ keys have a "fake" id.<br />
+When add a new git repo url to the json file (--add option), __Current_Commit__ key will have a "fake" commit.<br />
-This id will be overwritten with latest commit after first script execution, unless you use the `--check-only` argument.
+The key will be overwritten with actual latest commit, after first script execution, unless you pass the `--check-only` option.

 ![Screenshot](https://raw.github.com/dasnoopy/git-check/main/screenshot.png)